daviebadger/books/restructuredtext/restructuredtext.rst

 Body Element Directives
 ^^^^^^^^^^^^^^^^^^^^^^^

-Directives to extend existing body elements.
+Directives which extend a collection of already existing body elements.

 Code Directive
 """"""""""""""